How?

 User Testing: Conduct usability testing sessions with real users to gather feedback on the Prototypes.
 Observe how users navigate through the app and identify pain points.

 Iterative Reflections: Collect qualitative and quantitative data from testing to refine your designs.
-Encourage users to express their thoughts about the experience. focus on what worked and what didn’t.
+Encourage users to express their thoughts about the experience.
+Focus on what worked and what didn’t.

 Step 06.
 Implement